GDPR DPO and Article 37

 - Review your DPO provisions on a regular basis to ensure you remain compliant.

-To learn more about achieving GDPR compliance and how Consentric can make the process of assessing and maintaining compliance easier for your DPO, please give us a call.
+To learn more about achieving GDPR compliance and how Consentric can make the process of assessing and maintaining compliance easier for your DPO, please get in touch.